ravi6/MTS/robot/README.md

 ### 12th July 2019

 Completed full implementation of DMCTS and visulization of results.
 Discounting of rollout score with age is not implemented yet.
+Using the following parameter
+* move budget for each robot = 40
+* treasure at each location  = 1
+* beta range = ( 1, 0.001)  reduced in  100 iterations
+* alpha = 0.1 (Newton step lag)
+* starting positions Cat (0,0), Dog(0,10)

 Explorations so far indicate that

-* All runs show that action sequences have about 20% of revisits in the their move sequence by each agent.
+* All runs show that action sequences have about 20% to 50% revisits in their move sequence by each agent.

 * With beta value decreasing from 1 to .001 over 100 iterations, the